To joint this interest group (IG), make sure you are signed in to your SETAC account then click "Join Group” near the top of this page.

-The mission of the OMICs Interest Group (OMICs IG) is to serve as a source of scientific leadership; to provide a forum for discussion and a venue to raise awareness of the challenges and opportunities for OMICs in the environmental sciences and toxicology among stakeholders from diverse sectors including academia, industry, regulators, and policy makers, while working for acceptance of molecular knowledge of toxicity across species for effective protection of both human and ecological health.
+The mission of the OMICs Interest Group (OMICs IG) is to provide a forum for discussion, and a means of raising awareness of the challenges and opportunities for OMICs in the environmental sciences and toxicology among stakeholders.
+OMICs IG

 The SETAC interest groups follow the Society’s aim to improve Environmental Quality through Science.
 This requires the involvement of all stakeholders from Academia, Industry, Governments and Citizen Groups.
 The Global Interest Group on OMICs helps to fulfil SETAC’s aims to ensure highest quality science and communication among researchers across the relevant sectors, concerned with industrial needs and regulatory requirements.